 On March 30, 2019, Ministry of Corporate Affairs has notified Ind AS 12 Appendix C, Uncertainty over Income Tax Treatments which is to be applied while performing the determination of taxable profit (or loss), tax bases, unused tax losses, unused tax credits and tax rates, when there is uncertainty over income tax treatments under Ind AS 12.
-According to the appendix, comparises need to determine the probability of the relevant tax authority accepting each tax treatment, or company of tax treatments, that the companies have used or plan to use in their income tax filing which has to be considered to the appendix of the relevant tax authority accepting each tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filing which has to be considered to the appendix of the relevant tax authority accepting tax filling which has to be considered to the appendix of the relevant tax authority accepting tax filling which has to be considered to the appendix of the relevant tax filling which has to be considered to the appendix of the appendix of the relevant tax filling which has to be considered to the appendix of the appendix of compute the most likely amount or the expected value of the tax treatment when determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.
+According to the appendix companies need to determine the probability of the relevant tax authority accepting each tax treatment, or company of tax treatments, that the companies have used or plan to use in their income tax filing which has to be considered to compute the most likely amount or the expected value of the tax treatment when determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.